 Master’s of Science, Health & Physical Education, 1999

 Ogden, UT – 1998 to Present

 Spring 1998 – Fall 1999

-Eric Johnson was awarded Best Amateur Male Athlete by Utah's Best of State
+2020/2021 Eric Johnson was awarded the Best of State Statue (BOSS) in the category of Sports & Recreation.
+He also holds Best Amateur Male Athlete of Utah's Best of State.

 When he was 12, Eric Johnson moved from the cultural core of Appalachia in Southwest Virginia to Logan, Utah.
 He lived in Logan until he went to P.A. school at age 30.
 He completed his education at Utah State University and University of Des Moines.
 Prior to working in family practice, Eric worked in Ogden Clinic Rheumatology with Dr. Harold Vonk for a year and a half.
 Arthritis is still one of his clinical interests, along with weight management and weight loss.